Women’s Life Transitions: The Maiden, Mother, Maga and Crone Archetypes

 The Cycle of Experience

 The Cycle of Experience is a metaphor we use in Gestalt therapy that helps us to raise our self-awareness.
 It also helps us better attune to our embodied experience in the present moment.
 It is a simple way of exploring how we meet and respond to sensations and energy as they rise up in our body and where this process might get stuck or interrupted.
 Sensations and energy often signal to us a need that we have, or a desire, excitement, a want, or longing.
 This is a particularly useful model to work with if you feel disconnected from these parts of your experience, or if you struggle to listen to yourself and your body and find yourself moving through life on autopilot.
+This is something I often explore with women in psychotherapy, particularly those recovering from developmental trauma, chronic people pleasing, or are suffering under the weight of a harsh inner critic.

 To bring it to life, I’ll use the diagram below to illustrate what it’s all about and how it can be of benefit to us in our lives.